princessvio48/JofenaiChilliSauce/README.md

 .

 ## note
-if you add product must given status to true automatically field of that product will not be shipped
+if you add product must given status to true automatically field of that product will not be shipped. must be yes among(yes, unknown and no options)

+### creating super user move to the base directory of project and run the command
+###### python manage.py createsuperuser
+then provide
+* username
+* email
+* password
+* confirm password then enter